Challenge

 - Immigrants who are not familiar with public resources

-- Elderly persons with basic technology literacy and visual impairment
+- Elderly persons with basic digital literacy and facing visual and comprehension challenges

-- Obtaining resources to solve legal issues in a cost-effective manner
+- Obtaining trustworthy resources in a cost-effective way

-- Looking up reliable information about legal issues they are facing.
+- Looking up reliable information related to their situation

 Paint Points